JPMorgan Chase & Co. Analysts Give UniCredit (BIT:UCG) a €12.00 Price Target

-UniCredit (BIT:UCG – Get Rating) has been given a €12.00 ($13.04) price objective by equities researchers at JPMorgan Chase & Co. in a research report issued on Wednesday, Borsen Zeitung reports.
+UniCredit (BIT:UCG – Get Rating) received a €12.00 ($12.90) price objective from equities researchers at JPMorgan Chase & Co. in a report released on Tuesday, Borsen Zeitung reports.

 UniCredit S.p.A. operates as a commercial bank that provides retail, corporate, and private banking services.
 It offers accounts and deposits, loans, cards, transactions and payments, funds, advisory, treasury, and insurance products, as well as digital and mobile banking services.
 The company also provides solutions for payments and liquidity, working capital, hedging, international trade, and treasury operations; and funding solutions comprising of structured, project, and commodity trade and export finance, as well as debt and equity funding; and structured investments and investments advisory solutions.